As the title says, “Hello and Welcome!”

 So I decided to create my company, LaBCaf, LLC.
 Its an acronym for “Legs and Brains, Claws and Fangs.”
 Its what you have to work with in every situation.
 You can learn more about what we do by going to the “Why We’re Different” page of the website, or just click “here.”

-So, back to “me.”
-As you can see, I tend to be a bit wordy when I write.
-Not only that, but I don’t do a lot of editing either.
-From what I’ve read about blogging, I’m already NOT following the “guidelines” just by writing such a long post.
-But no one ever changes the world by staying in the box of “accepted guidelines and actions,” right?
-Since I plan on changing the world, I guess you should get to know me as I really am: sometimes I get excited about something and then talk too much; sometimes in trying to make a point clear, I blurt out something that I should have probably worded differently (anyone else ever do that?); sometimes my brain goes faster than my mouth and I have to stop for a second to let them get back together; I’m kind of a nerd and I try to find lots to laugh at (its my own style of personal therapy!).
+I want you to know me as I really am: sometimes I get excited about something and then talk too much; sometimes in trying to make a point clear, I blurt out something that I should have probably worded differently (anyone else ever do that?); sometimes my brain goes faster than my mouth and I have to stop for a second to let them get back together; I try to find lots to laugh at (its my own style of personal therapy!).
 I don’t like meanness, rudeness, lying, or disrespect.
 I don’t like the mistreatment of people or animals.
 I don’t believe in PUSHING political or spiritual ideas (I DO believe in SHARING them.
 I love to know what others believe and why, as long as they’re not trying to sell it to me as the only acceptable TRUTH!).
-Finally, I don’t like the judgment of people, but I wholeheartedly believe that what they do CAN be judged.
+Finally, I don’t like the judgment of people, but I wholeheartedly believe their actions CAN be judged.
 I can completely disagree with what someone does or believes while still accepting the person.

 You see, I love people.
 I don’t want there to be theft or violence or fear.
 But I know there will never be a world like that.
 But I also know that we CAN create places that are like that.
 It might only be within our family and maybe within our circle of friends.
 And then maybe it can be our community.
 But it requires knowledge, effort, and sometimes, tough choices.